asvd/viewport/README.md

   section.
 If the section is visible in the viewport, the value is between 0 (section start) and 1 (section end).
 Values <0 or >1 mean that the section is outside of the viewport.
-This property reflects the location of the viewport as a whole - therefore use it if you want to display a scrolling progress through the section as a single value.
+This property reflects the location of the viewport as a whole;

 - `veiwportTopStart` - precise position of the top edge of the viewport relatively to the section.
-The value has the same meaning as for the `viewportTopLocation`.
+The value has the same meaning as for the `viewportTopLocation`;

 - `viewportTopEnd` - same for the bottom border of the viewport.

-Use `viewportTopStart` and `viewportTopEnd` properties together if you wish to display the scrolling position as a range (like on a scrollbar), or if you need to know the rate of how much the viewport covers the section.
+Use `viewportTopLocation` if you want to display a scrolling progress as a single value.
+Use `viewportTopStart` and `viewportTopEnd` properties together if you need to display the scrolling position as a range (like on a scrollbar), or if you need to know the rate of how much the viewport covers the section.

 There are also the similar properties for the horizontal scrolling
 direction: